 The first thing to do when the iPhone Messages app is blank is close and reopen the Messages app.
 It’s possible the app is blank because of a minor software glitch, which can usually be fixed by closing the app.

 First, open up the app switcher.
 On an iPhone 8 or earlier, double-click the Home button to activate the app switcher.
-On an iPhone X, drag a finger up from the bottom of the screen to the center of the screen and pause there until the app switcher opens.
+On an iPhone X or newer, drag a finger up from the bottom of the screen to the center of the screen and pause there until the app switcher opens.

 Restart Your iPhone